mdekstrand/cs533-web/week10/index.md

 > arXiv:1811.07867 [stat.AP].

 We'll come back to ideas here, but sections 1 and 2 describe the assumptions underlying most classification problems.
+While the overall topic of the paper is fairness in making these decisions, I am not assigning it because it is a fairness paper;
+rather, those first two sections provide a succinct description of the assumptions that we make when we undertake most classification problems.
+They apply no matter what properties of a classification problem or model we care about.

 If you would like to learn more, I recommend: